 Inspirational Owners: March 2007

 LM: Lovemarks is premised on the Love/Respect Axis and attaining both High Love and High Respect.
-How do you relate the ideas of Love and Respect to the way your business works from day to day?
+How do you relate this idea to the way Strida works from day to day?

-LM: Can you identify how one of the five senses – or a combination or interplay of more than one – connects most strongly with your product or service?
+LM: Lovemarks recognizes that the senses are portals to emotions.
+Can you identify how one of the five senses – or a combination or interplay of more than one – connects most strongly with your product or service?

 LM: Name 5 of your Lovemarks.